Observing hidden neuronal states in experiments: Introduction

 In this slow-fast framework, the states traced by the VC protocol with slow variation correspond to the steady-state experimental bifurcation diagram of the so-called \textit{fast subsystem} of the mathematical model describing the protocol~\cite{rinzel87}, that is, the model system with constant input current.
-Hence, the N-shaped I-V relation of a neuron should be seen as a S-shaped V-I bifurcation diagram; see again Fig.~\ref{fig:fig1}(b).
+Hence, the N-shaped I-V relation of a neuron should be seen as a S-shaped V-I bifurcation diagram, such as in Fig~\ref{fig:fig1}B.

 Following this strategy, we demonstrate the feasibility of tracking a family of neuronal steady states (stable and unstable) via variations of reference signal and reparameterizing the obtained curve using the feedback current.